aartikash/musings/_posts/2021-07-05-garden copy.md

 13. Peace lily
 15. Kadi patta

+I find the snake plant super fascinating, the speed with which it is growing is just beautiful.

 My initial goal was to setup medicianl garden so I can you know heal humans with my herbs.